thomas192/stock-analyzer/README.md

 # Stock Analyzer

 A couple notebooks and a frontend for them.
-Includes a lot of the data I use to make investment decisions.
+Includes some of the data I use to make investment decisions.

 All metrics are computed from scratch using fundamental data (balance sheet, cash flow and income statement).